groue/GRMustache/Guides/view_model_vs_kvc.md

 Let's look at the undesired situations that would emerge in three hypothetic cases:

 - A: `valueForKey:` is not overriden, and `valueForMustacheKey:` would not exist in the API.
-- B: `valueForKey:` is overriden.
-It returns sometimes the result of `valueForMustacheKey:`, sometimes some other value.
+- B: `valueForKey:` is overriden: it returns sometimes the result of `valueForMustacheKey:`, sometimes some other value.
-- C: `valueForKey:` is overriden.
-It always returns the result of `valueForMustacheKey:`
+- C: `valueForKey:` is overriden: it always returns the result of `valueForMustacheKey:`

 Case A is easily dismissed, because there would be no API for looking up the context stack.
-And I want to provide such an API: good bye, case C.
+And I want to provide such an API: good bye, case A.

 Case B is easily dismissed, because it is unreliable.
 Only users who learn their manual would know what value they would get.
 This is not what I call a nice API: so long, case B.